 Take a unique piece of Cornwall home with you as a memento of your trip to Polkerris!
 Find out more about our artists below and come in to see their work on display.

-Adrian Holmes is a printmaker devoted to Japanese printmaking and sosaku hanga.
+Adrian Holmes is a printmaker devoted to Japanese printmaking and sōsaku-hanga.
 He fell in love with this medium whilst living in Japan and began to study this beautiful craft and its various techniques.
-He divides his time between his art practice, teaching woodblock print making in the south west and continuing his dedicated study of woodblock print making in Japan.
+He divides his time between his art practise, teaching woodblock printmaking in the southwest and continuing his dedicated study of woodblock printmaking in Japan.
 Adrian is currently based at Krowji studio in Cornwall.